 Charlotte was baptised on the 14th April 1839 at, All Saints’ Church, Freshwater.

-Sadly Isaac never got to see Charlotte grow up, as she died in the days of May 1839.
+Sadly Isaac never got to see his baby sister, Charlotte, grow up, as she died in the April – June quarter of 1839.

 The 1841 census, shows Isaac residing at Colwell Bay, Freshwater, Hampshire, with his Father Andrew, Mother Maria and his sisters, Mary and Jane.